Kroc/v80/README.md

     :1

+A line that 'begins' with a label name, that is, before any keyword, defines the label as having the current Program Counter.

 Labels cannot be redefined.
 All labels must be unique.

+### Constants:

+A constant is a reusable value given a name.
+A line that begins with constant name defines a constant:

+    #true   0

+Constant names can begin with a number:

+(the parser is very basic and considers everything between `#` and whitespace to be the constant name, although you should try stick to `a`-`z`, `0`-`9` & `_`)

+    #1      $31         ; ASCII "1"

+Constants _can_ be redefined, but their _value_ must be constant!
+That is, a constant cannot use a forward-reference or undefined constant.

+    :1
+    #back   :1          ; OK!

+    :2
+    #back   :2          ; OK!

+    #fwd    :3          ; invalid! `:3` is unknown
+    :3

 ### keywords:

+Use `.b` & `.w` to write bytes and words to the assembled binary.

     .b  $AD $DE $EF $BE     ; write bytes
     .w  $DEAD $BEEF         ; write words

+Once either keyword is encountered, expressions will be read until the end of the line or another keyword is encountered; keywords cannot be expressions.

+    .b $1 $2 $3 .w $4 $5 $6 ; = $01 $02 $03 $0400 $0500 $0600

+An expression can be described as:

+>   an optional unary operator followed by a value,
+>   optionally followed by an operator and another expression

+With a _value_ being any word that evaluates to a number;
+i.e. number literals, labels, or constants.

 ### Operators: